-With a perfectly fluffy texture and a hint of sweetness that makes them irresistible, these rolls will have everyone wanting seconds.
+With a perfectly fluffy texture and a hint of sweetness that makes them irresistible, these soft potato rolls will have everyone wanting seconds.

 Table of contents